 When enabled, the AGP bus will attempt to access the PCI bus a limited number of times before being disconnected.
-When disabled, the AGP bus will continue to attempt access to the PCI bus until it successfully accesses PCI bus.
+When disabled, the AGP bus will continue to attempt to access the PCI bus until it successfully accesses the PCI bus.